jfb-h/synthetic-tourism/documents/papers/main.typ

 However, the creation of exceptional architecture is not without its critiques, as such buildings often embody and project power to maximize commercial gains for the capitalist elite @sklair2006.

-These architectural works can be co-opted to publicly legitimize and politically enforce the underlying projects, making them essential components of a post-political regime characterized by neoliberal governmentality @balke2018, p.
-997, reflecting a broader societal trend toward the commercialization of increasingly diverse aspects of our life @hausler2024, p.
-225.
+These architectural works can be co-opted to publicly legitimize and politically enforce the underlying projects, making them essential components of a post-political regime characterized by neoliberal governmentality @balke2018[p.
+997], reflecting a broader societal trend toward the commercialization of increasingly diverse aspects of our life @hausler2024[p.
+225].